 This review was conducted by Eric Ollerenshaw OBE (Birmingham were involved in discussion groups a part of this review) and the report was published in March 2016.
-This report made a number of recommendations for the Government and Councils.
+This report makes a number of recommendations for the Government and Councils.

-The headline findings of the report called for the Government to give councils a wider range of freedoms.
-Specifically, it suggested giving greater control over the Single Person Discount, and to remove protections for pensioners.
-This would "improve a council's ability to both manage financial risk, and provide targeted support to local residents in need".
+The headline findings of the report called for the Government to give councils a wider range of freedoms, specifically, greater control over the Single Person Discount and to remove protections for pensioners.
+The findings said that this would "improve a council's ability to both manage financial risk and provide targeted support to local residents in need".
 This would allow the Council to fundamentally redesign council tax discounts and present an opportunity to generate savings and distribute the impact of central government funding reductions more evenly.

 In evidence to the Committee of Public Accounts the Department for Communities and Local Government it was reported that the review would examine "the effectiveness and efficiency of the scheme, its impact in terms of localism, and the relationship with Universal Credit."
 However, since this report was published, the Department of Work and Pensions has confirmed that the roll out of Universal Credit will continue to be rolled out to Local Authorities on a phased basis, with an expectation to be fully operational by 2022.
-Birmingham will have a Full Service by end of February 2018.